HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

 - the exchange is a RESTful FHIR interaction
 - the originator directs its exchange to the intended destination's public FHIR service address
-- the originator is unaware that an intermediary will play a role in routing the request, and
+- the originator may be unaware that an intermediary will play a role in routing the request, and has no additional responsibilities beyond those in a typical point-to-point FHIR exchange, and
-- the intermediary plays either the **Inbound Gateway** or **Delegated Function Intermediary** roles described above.
+- an intermediary plays the **Inbound Gateway** role described above, accepting requests from the originator
+- one or more additional intermediaries optionally play the **Delegated Function Intermediary** role described above, assisting in routing to the destination.

 Scenarios are separated into two groups below: